SpawnBot/rockPaperScissors/README.md

 # rockPaperScissors
-Rock Paper Scissors Project for The Odin Project
+Rock Paper Scissors Project for The Odin Project.
+It currently only runs in the console.